klingtnet/klingtnet.github.io/content/articles/2024-01-13-custom-go-build.md

 ```
 # Build you program against a modified build of Go

-This week I read [an article](https://jazco.dev/2024/01/10/golang-and-epoll/) about the vertical scaling limits of a Go application under heaver I/O load, that linked to [a Go issue](https://github.com/golang/go/issues/65064) in which the `syscall.EpollWait` bottleneck is investigated.
+This week I read [an article](https://jazco.dev/2024/01/10/golang-and-epoll/) about the vertical scaling limits of a Go application under heavy I/O load, that linked to [a Go issue](https://github.com/golang/go/issues/65064) in which the `syscall.EpollWait` bottleneck is investigated.
 One particular [comment](https://github.com/golang/go/issues/65064#issuecomment-1887777889) in this issue thread sparked my interest, it says:

 > Note that is possible to simply edit the runtime source in GOROOT and rebuild your program (no special steps required for the runtime, it is treated like any other package).